 It’s very likely that your insurance company requires that your property is electrically safe & that you have the necessary paperwork to prove it.
 Whilst most NICEIC electricians are able to inspect, test & certify the fixed wiring in the property – many simply don’t have the equipment to quickly PAT test in a recognised way and then produce documentation.
 We use Seaward PAT test equipment and industry standard recording software for the results.
 You can see examples of the documentation we’re able to provide at this page.

-PAT testing is a lot like a vehicle MOT test – it needs to be done regularly as just using the appliances will affect their electrical condition.
+PAT testing needs to be done regularly as just using the appliances will affect their electrical condition.

-When carrying out landlord pat testing on appliances in your property, as an experienced & competent IT & Lighting technician, I’ll conduct visual checks on each appliance.
-The visual checks ensure good condition of the flex, correct fuses present and working, plug wired correctly etc.
+When carrying out landlord pat testing on appliances in your property, as an experienced IT & Lighting technician, I’ll conduct visual checks on each appliance.
+These checks ensure good condition of the flex, correct fuses present and working, plug wired correctly etc.

 If necessary, I can supply and fit a replacement safe 13a plug with the correct rated fuse installed.
-Once the visual checks are completed, I’ll use recognised and calibrated testing equipment to further assess the safety of the appliances.
+Once the visual checks are completed, I’ll use a calibrated tester to check the safety of the appliances.

 Conducting regular pat testing in Coventry ensures that the equipment you supply in your rented accommodation is in safe working order.